 If employees are home working then you may want to give some financial assistance.
-Under current legislation a £4 per week (£18 per month) allowance can be paid tax/NIC free without the proof of expenditure if an employee works from home regularly.
-This will rise to £6 per week for 2020/21.
-HMRC has confirmed that enforced homeworking during the Covid-19 crisis will mean that employees qualify for this relief – read more.
+Under current legislation a £6 per week allowance can be paid tax/NIC free without the proof of expenditure if an employee works from home regularly.
+HMRC has confirmed that enforced homeworking during the COVID-19 outbreak will mean that employees qualify for this relief – read more.

 As an alternative you may choose to make a loan to help an employee.
 If it less than £10,000, taking into account the value of any existing employee loans, then it can be made on a tax free basis and does not give rise to an Employers NIC liability.
 Please note if the loan is not repaid, the value that is written off becomes liable to PAYE and NIC

 If an employer sets up health screening or COVID-19 testing for employees the costs involved should not generate a tax and NIC charge.
 Other minor costs (£50 or less per employee) incurred by employers in relation to COVID-19 may be treated as trivial benefits which are exempt from tax and NIC.